1. I heard fracking isn’t happening or won’t happen, so what’s the problem?

 The WA Government should give the community and industry certainty by banning fracking in the Kimberley as they've already done in the Southwest, Perth, Peel and Dampier Peninsula regions.

-3. The WA Government says Traditional Owners have the right to veto fracking.
+2. The WA Government says Traditional Owners have the right to veto fracking.
 Is this true?

 No. Traditional Owners do not have the right to veto (or block) fracking on their lands, or any other oil & gas exploration.
 Neither do private landholders or pastoralists.

-Additionally, the WA Labor veto commitment as it stands means that Traditional Owners would only be able to block fracking at the production stage; it does NOT include a veto for exploration fracking - which is what Black Mountain is seeking approval for in the Kimberley with its ‘Valhalla’ project.
+In 2018 WA Labor committed to a Traditional Owner veto on production fracking – but have done nothing to publicly progress the law.
+Further, the veto as it stands would mean that Traditional Owners would only be able to block fracking at the production stage; it does NOT include a veto for exploration fracking.
 It gives fracking companies a foot in the door and risks pollution and other harmful impacts (which can occur even with one well).

-4. Isn’t fracking banned across 98% of WA?
+3. Isn’t fracking banned across 98% of WA?

 This false statement is a distraction from the real issue - the areas where fracking IS permitted include large and iconic parts of WA, including the West Kimberley and the Martuwarra Fitzroy River catchment area.